- Most Popular Rescue Course

-This clinic takes a hands-on, in-the-water approach to teaching safety skills and river rescue.
-Specific skills covered include aggressive swimming, swimming at strainers, wading rescues, rescuing a foot entrapment victim, unpinning boats, using tag lines, z-drags, and zip lines, and using a rescue lifejacket.
+This clinic takes a hands-on, in-the-water approach to teaching and practicing river rescue and safety skills using scenarios on whitewater up to class IV.
+Instructor Mike Mather sets up scenarios to practice specific skills such as aggressive swimming, swimming at strainers, wading rescues, rescuing a foot entrapment victim, unpinning boats, using tag lines, z-drags, and zip lines, and using a rescue lifejacket.

 As boaters run more challenging sections of river, they need to match their rescue skills to the difficulty of the water.
 Our two-day Swiftwater Rescue course provides folks with a unique opportunity to practice rescue scenarios in a challenging setting with our expert instructors.

 Swiftwater Rescue participants should be class II-III boaters and should consider the 2-day River Rescue course.
 This course is appropriate for rafters, canoeists, kayakers, or professional rescuers who are familiar with class II whitewater.
 Some prior river rescue knowledge is helpful to get the most out of the class.

 What should I wear?

 While some of the flatwater areas we use are quite warm in June, July, and August, the Deerfield River is always cool, regardless of the time of year or air temperature.
 When packing your paddling clothes, please plan accordingly, especially if you are coming early or late in the season (April, May, September, and October).
 Our clinics will run rain or shine.